lukewolcott/InteractiveJPDwB/README.md

 # InteractiveJPDwB
-interactive Javaplex demo with barcodess
+interactive Javaplex demo with barcodes

 ## What is it?